 Adding a few new ensembles to my rotation was also somewhat of a reward for the hard work I’ve putting in to achieve my fitness goals.
 As silly as it sounds, having new clothes makes the idea of exercise sound more fun.
 Besides, it’s a much healthier reward than chocolate cake (as tasty as that may very well be).

-This boost in motivation is key, and it turns out that there’s actually some research to back it up.
+Giving ourselves a boost in motivation can take many forms, and it turns out that there’s some research to back it up.
 The term “enclothed cognition” was coined by researchers to describe the psychological processes that occur when we wear certain clothes.
 And some believe this premise can also be applied to athletic clothing: when we wear clothing designed for physical activity, we tend to be more active.

 How do you reward yourself when you make progress toward your goals.